-As our business gradually expands, we ask ourselves why no one has tried anything like Azquo before?
+As our business gradually expands, we ask ourselves why has no-one tried connecting analysts to software?

 One reason is that is that the core of our product, the database, is an original invention.
 Another reason occurred to us the other day as we heard about the progress one of our major clients was making in understanding and configuring their Azquo implementation.
 Consider the following two groups of people: